annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 Which bedroom configurations are most commonly available?

-Which estates or features offer better value-for-money?
+Which realtor offers better value-for-money in each Estate?

 ## Analyses Performed